-“Aye,” Gavin said, “I encountered her coach late last night when it arrived at the Feather.
+“Aye,” Gavin said, “I encountered her coach last night when it arrived at the Feather.
 But I’m not certain why all of Newford has turned out so early.
-Last week’s sermon on the advantages of marriage was well ordered but hardly one to warrant such eager attendance.”
+Vicar’s sermon last week on the advantages of marriage was well ordered but hardly one to warrant such eagerness.”
 A crease marked his brow as he twisted his head one way then the other to survey the crowd.

-His cousin eyed him as if he’d sprouted a third ear then, tugging his own ear, he said.
+Gavin’s brows knitted together in a sharp V then, tugging his ear, he said.
 “Alfie, you don’t think—”

-But beyond these fine attributes, the niece had the distinction of being rather . . . short.
+But beyond these fine attributes, the niece had the distinction of being rather... short.
 Exceptionally short.
-Too short.
-Alfie supposed that must be due to the fact that she couldn’t be more than eight years of age.
+Alfie supposed that must be due to her tender years, as she couldn’t have been more than eight.
 Quite unattached, indeed.

 His lips curved in a tight smile as the vicar introduced his sister’s youngest, Miss Althea, and her governess.
-Alfie—ever the optimist—perked up at that, until he peered behind the vicar and estimated the governess must be closer to forty than thirty.
-Not that he had a problem with that per se; he enjoyed all women, but the governess didn’t look as if she enjoyed much of anything.
+Alfie—ever the optimist—perked a bit at that, until he peered beyond the vicar’s shoulder to see a dour-featured woman with stout arms.
+Not that he had a problem with that per se—he enjoyed all ladies—but the governess didn’t look as if she enjoyed much of anything.